 Affiliates and Chapters can host virtual and local events, hackathons, run mentorship programs, and provide networking opportunities for their local and regional Emerging Leaders.

-The ISPE International Hackathons are events organized by, and for the ISPE Emerging Leaders and Students.
-The main objective of the Hackathon is to divulge knowledge, in an innovative situation, on the trending topics of the pharmaceutical sector, and to provide and promote networking opportunities between Emerging Leaders, Students, and Senior Industry Experts.
+The ISPE International Hackathons are events for recent graduates and students.
+The main objective of a Hackathon is to divulge knowledge, in an innovative situation, on the trending topics of the pharmaceutical sector, and to provide and promote networking opportunities between students, recent graduates, and industry professionals

 How does it work?